 He walked past the simple young man and into the west side of the living room to inspect the kitchen area, that little kitchen area complete with a white countertop, a sink, and a stove…or at least, half a stove.
 One half of the stove was complete with burners and a glass window for baking, but the other half was just white metal, just a square block of white, a featureless sham, no cooking implements to show.

 “Now, what kind of cockamamie setup is this?” asked Howard.
 “Why, you’ve got the kitchen in the living room, and what’s the matter with this stove?
 It looks like you just built the place based off of the sign outside, like you just ripped off the image and pasted it…onto…”

 He walked back into the main area of the living room and peered out the window.
-The sign outside was made of two separate pictures, one of the living room, one of the kitchen, both merged together with an indistinct line.
+The sign outside was made of two separate pictures, one of the living room and one of the kitchen, both merged together with an indistinct line.
 The stove was on the right half, the kitchen half, but only half of said oven was shown on the sign, cut off from the rest of the picture.

 “What in the blazes kind of setup is this?” asked Howard.
 “I’ll have to call that number outside and chew on someone for this kind of sloppy craftsmanship.
 That there puts an insult on anyone in sales.
 You got a simple boy as your showman and a halfcocked house that looks like it was designed by a circus clown.
 I don’t know what kind of jackass setup you’ve got going on out here, boy, but I think I’ll be on my way.”

 He reached for his encyclopedia, gripping the edge of it, but the young man would not let go.

 “Now, son, I need my book back,” warned Howard.
 “Let go, now.
 I told you…I have to be on my way now.”

 He yanked hard on the book, but he could not pry it loose from the simple boy’s grip.